 Access log analysis

-Analyzing access logs (mainly system and network logs) is another important building block in identifying Shadow IT.
+Analysis of access logs (mainly system and network logs) is another important building block for identifying Shadow IT.
 A SIEM or log sink, for example, can be used to aggregate large quantities of data, but it is still necessary to know how to interrogate this data effectively (via queries) and generate relevant alerts (system event, discovery of a new IP, etc.).

 IT asset management solutions

-CAASM (Cyber Asset Attack Surface Management) solutions enable you to carry out a complete inventory of your assets and :
+CAASM (Cyber Asset Attack Surface Management) solutions allow you to carry out a complete inventory of your assets and :

 - Consolidate data and prioritize vulnerability treatment.